StackExchange/blackbox/README.md

   4. hiera-eyaml didn't exist when I wrote this.

-What does this look like to the typical sysadmin?
+What does this look like to the typical user?
 ================================

 *  If you need to, start the GPG Agent: `eval $(gpg-agent --daemon)`